-GrowBuck by ReBuildUp is an Attendance, Math Lab, Financial Literacy, and Job Training program rolled into one.
+The GrowBuck League (GBL) is a Financial Literacy Math Lab, Attendance, and Job Training program rolled into one.

-Based on our 2014 Economy, Jr. program, the mission is to create a micro economy in the classroom to mirror the real world.
-Middle and High School students can even list their GrowBuck Experience under “Work Experience” on job resumes when applying for their first jobs or internships.
-Student Jobs has been setup specifically to help students find their first jobs and internships.
+Based on our 2014 Economy, Jr. program, the mission is to create a micro economy in the classroom to mirror real world gains and losses.
+Middle and High School students can even list their GrowBuck Experience under “Work Experience” on resumes when applying for their first jobs or internships.

-As the first class of students gets comfortable with the program, you can add more classrooms to buy and sell with in a weekly or monthly school market held during lunch time.
+As the first class of students gets comfortable with the format, you can add more classrooms to buy and sell with in a weekly or monthly school market held during lunch time.

-For Middle and High Schools, we suggest setting up the program in math classes or home rooms with students given the option to rent tables during lunch break to buy and sell outside the classroom.
+For Middle and High Schools, we suggest setting up the program in math classes with students given the option to rent tables during lunch break if they’re allowed to buy and sell outside of the classroom.

-ReBuildUp will provide modules that can be added as you go to incorporate things like student run banks, selling pet food through the Food Growing League, and more.
+ReBuildUp can provide modules to add as you go to incorporate things like students selling pet food through the Food Growing League, and more.

 WHAT TO SELL

 Students can bring items (as long as they’re allowed by the school) from home that normally would be given away or sold off at a garage sale.
-Any items for sale must first get an approval signature from both the instructor and the parent/guardian before being brought to school.
+Any items for sale must first get signed approvals from both the instructor and parent/guardian before being brought to school.

-Interested in learning more?
+Interested in trying it out?
 Contact us now to bring GrowBucks to your classroom.